By Ryan C. Goodwin, MD

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-Because there is no specific imaging modality that will confirm a solid fusion, careful clinical examination and scrutiny of radiographs are essential to ascertain whether a solid fusion has occurred.
-Once the clinician has determined that a solid fusion is present— typically six months postoperatively in a healthy adolescent — sports and other aggressive activities may be resumed as tolerated.
-Figure 1 presents images from a representative case.
+Since there is no specific imaging modality that will confirm a solid fusion, careful clinical examination and scrutiny of radiographs are essential to ascertain whether a solid fusion has occurred.
+Once the clinician has determined that a solid fusion is present ‒ typically six months postoperatively in a healthy adolescent ‒ sports and other aggressive activities may be resumed as tolerated.

 When a physician discusses return to sports in this setting, patient and family counseling is important to ensure that expectations are appropriate.
 Literature suggests that patients whose lowest level of fusion is at T12 or L1 have the highest percentage of full return to sports.
 As the fusion mass extends distally to L2 and L3, the likelihood of a return to sports decreases.
-Patients with fusions to L4 and below are unlikely to return to sports or activities requiring significant movement and flexibility.
+Patients with fusions to L4 and below are unlikely to return to sports and activities requiring significant movement and flexibility.
 While return to sports after spine fusion surgery is more common now than in the past, it is important that patients and families have realistic expectations about the postoperative course, including return to sports, before undergoing the procedure.

-Sports like soccer, basketball, volleyball, track and swimming are all activities in which an adolescent with a successful fusion for deformity is likely to be able to participate.
-Activities such as ballet and gymnastics are more difficult to return to following fusion, but there is a high likelihood of return to full activity when the most distal fusion level is T12 or above.
-Fusion to the lumbar spine significantly decreases rates of return to these activities that require significant flexibility.
+Popular sports such as soccer, basketball, volleyball, track and swimming are all activities in which an adolescent with a successful fusion for deformity is likely to be able to participate.
+Activities such as ballet and gymnastics are more difficult to return to following fusion, but a high likelihood of return to full activity exists when the most distal fusion level is T12 or above.
+Fusion to the lumbar spine greatly decreases the rates of return to these activities that require significant flexibility.

-True collision sports such as football and rugby should be avoided by all post-fusion patients.
-Some surgeons advocate permanently excluding ice hockey too, but many others permit participation in this highly aggressive sport after an informed discussion with the patient and family.
+True collision sports such as tackle football and rugby should be avoided by all post-fusion patients.
+Some surgeons advocate permanently excluding ice hockey as well, but many others permit participation in this highly aggressive sport after an informed discussion with the patient and family.

-Figure 1.
-Standing posteroanterior (left) and lateral (middle) radiographs in a 15-year-old girl three years after posterior spine fusion for idiopathic scoliosis.
-She returned to tumbling (right) and gymnastics six months postoperatively.
+Standing posteroanterior and lateral radiographs of a 15-year-old female patient three years after posterior spine fusion for scoliosis.
+She returned to tumbling (photograph) and gymnastics six months postoperatively.